Contacting the American Citizen Services Unit of the U.S. Embassy in Paris

 - Federal Benefits (U.S. Social Security Administration)

 If you cannot find the answer to your question on the pages cited above, send an e-mail to one of the following addresses according to the subject matter.
-Priority is given to questions not answered by referring to our website pages.
+Please insert appropriate subject line.

 Know before you go!